zaeku/nmdid-org.github.io/readme.md

-# This is the data for my blog
+# This is the data for our blog

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.